-To learn how to hire the right professional and not get ripped off read this article on Rat Exterminators.
+To learn how to hire the right professional and not get ripped off, read this article on Rat Exterminators.

-Rats come into your home because something attracted them and they were able to access the interior.
+Rats come into your home because something attracted them, and they were able to access the interior.
 You need to solve BOTH of these problems.

 Figuring out what attracted rats to your house is usually pretty easy.
-Rats are simple creatures with basic needs of food, water and shelter.
-Some common food sources that attract rats are grease from barbecue pits, spilled birdseed and garbage cans with loose fitting lids.
+Rats are simple creatures with basic needs of food, water, and shelter.
+Some common food sources that attract rats are grease from barbecue pits, spilled birdseed, and garbage cans with loose-fitting lids.

 The hardest part in the entire process of getting rid of rats is figuring out how they got into your home.

-You have to find the cracks and holes the rats used to get into you home and seal them up.
+You have to find the cracks and holes the rats used to get into your home and seal them up.
 Common entry points for rats are utility entries, settling cracks that form at the corner of houses, and damaged soffits.

 If you live in a coastal area where roof rats are populous, you will need to get on your roof and place wire mesh around any vents or open access points to your attic.
 Roof rats are incredible climbers, so it is vital to cut back any tree limbs within 10 feet of your roof.

 If you haven’t found the information you need on this site, you can keep researching at this site maintained by the University of California.
 And if you’re from California, you may contact our Los Angeles rodent control experts.

 Sanitation is the most effective method of getting rid of rats.
 Keep all trash and food in closed bins, quickly clean up any spills, and keep your pipes and drains clean.

 The most common natural rodent repellents are peppermint oil, chili powder, citronella, and eucalyptus.
 Chemical odors such as ammonia, bleach, and mothballs can also deter mice.